-If, however, the Vice President of Student Affairs or designee determines that the allegation warrants further consideration, the Vice President of Student Affairs or designee shall summon the student for a conference to be held within a reasonable time, not to exceed ten College District business days, following the receipt of the allegation of misconduct.
-At the conference, the Vice President of Student Affairs or designee shall notify the student of the allegation or allegations and provide the student an opportunity to respond.
+If, however, the Dean of Student Affairs or designee determines that the allegation warrants further consideration, Dean of Student Affairs or designee shall summon the student for a conference to be held within a reasonable time, not to exceed ten College District business days, following the receipt of the allegation of misconduct.
+At the conference, the Dean of Student Affairs or designee shall notify the student of the allegation or allegations and provide the student an opportunity to respond.